 When it comes to TV shows, Netflix falls into two categories – their “originals” and their general TV content.
 Though branded as “originals”, many of the shows that bear the Netflix logo aren’t actually produced by Netflix – they’re just exclusive to the streaming service.
 But with billions of dollars being fed into producing their own stable of shows, Netflix is fast becoming its own de facto TV network – one which rivals HBO in terms of scope and quality.

-Foxtel Now, meanwhile, has access to Foxtel’s own “originals” – they don’t describe them as such, but acclaimed shows such as Wentworth or the highly acclaimed Secret City carry on a tradition of producing original Australian drama that goes back many years – Love My Way was a huge hit, for example, and has never been seen on either free-to-air TV or streaming services such as Netflix.
+Foxtel Now, meanwhile, has access to Foxtel’s own “originals” – they don’t describe them as such, but terrific shows such as Wentworth, Upright or the highly acclaimed Secret City carry on a tradition of producing original Australian drama that goes back many years.
 Alongside the drama, there’s a huge array of lifestyle and reality programming that is exclusive to the Foxtel brand.

 Outside of “originals”, Foxtel Now has its unchallenged access to HBO content as well as early access to many hit shows from the US and elsewhere; Netflix, meanwhile, has to wait for the home video release period to end before they can get a series up on their service.